Darxo/Hardened/README.md

 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
 - Beginner combat difficulty now grants enemy parties 100% resources (up from 85%)
-- Beginner combat difficulty now causes player characters to receive 15% less damage from all sources
+- Beginner combat difficulty now causes player characters to receive 15% less hitpoint and armor damage from all sources
 - Expert combat difficulty now grants enemy parties 120% resources (up from 115%)
 - The Retreat tooltip during combat now also lists the Melee Defense bonus your characters receive during Auto-Retreat